 So you’re pregnant with twins?
 Congratulations, what a blessing times two!
 This is a very exciting and magical time where your body will grow to accommodate not one, but 2 tiny miraculous humans.

-And while it is a life changing experience that you will undoubtedly cherish every moment of, it also comes with its share of challenges.
+And while it is a life changing experience that you will undoubtedly cherish, it also comes with its share of challenges.
 Which is why I have comprised this handy list of a few of my personal recommendations for surviving the first 3 years with twins.

 Do: start stocking up on yoga pants and a shit ton of dry shampoo ASAP.
 Say goodbye to your real clothes and hello to crotch showers.
 Baby powder isn’t recommended for babies anymore but you can douse yourself in it and no one will even know how long it’s been since you’ve seen a loofah and hot water.